 TOP OF THE SEVENTH: INDIANS 7 (4) – 1 CUBS

-With no outs, Jason Kipnis sends a three-run homer soaring into the bleachers in right.
-The score’s 7-1.
+Kipnis sends a three-run homer into the bleachers.
+7-1 Indians.

-Things.
-Go.
-Quiet.
+Things go quiet.
 Your head falls into your lap.
-You close your eyes.

 IN A DREAM—YOU ENTER WHAMMY BURGER, APPROACH THE COUNTER.